Yash-Sharma7672/Yash-Sharma7672/README.md

 ## 🚀 About Me

-Cloud Engineer with hands-on experience in architecting scalable cloud environments and implementing DevOps best practices.

-I specialize in designing cloud-native infrastructure, automating deployment pipelines, and developing Python-based tooling to streamline engineering workflows.

-Passionate about building reliable, secure, and high-performance systems that scale efficiently in distributed environments.
+Cloud Engineer with hands-on experience in architecting scalable cloud environments and implementing DevOps best practices.I specialize in designing cloud-native infrastructure, automating deployment pipelines, and developing Python-based tooling to streamline engineering workflows.Passionate about building reliable, secure, and high-performance systems that scale efficiently in distributed environments.

-🌍 Based in India | Open to remote and global opportunities
+ Open to remote and global opportunities

-🔭 Architecting cloud-native and automation-driven solutions
+- 🔭 Architecting cloud-native and automation-driven solutions
-🌱 Advancing expertise in AI, DevOps, and distributed systems ⚙️ Building scalable, reliable, and secure infrastructure
+- 🌱 Advancing expertise in AI, DevOps, and distributed systems
+- ⚙️ Building scalable, reliable, and secure infrastructure
-⚙️ Automating workflows using Python and modern DevOps toolchains
+- ⚙️ Automating workflows using Python and modern DevOps toolchains

 ## 🛠️ Tech Stack